Low Earth orbit: Orbital characteristics

 The mean orbital velocity needed to maintain a stable low Earth orbit is about 7.8 km/s, which translates to 28000 km/h.
 However, this depends on the exact altitude of the orbit.
 Calculated for a circular orbit of 200 km the orbital velocity is 7.79 km/s, but for a higher 1500 km orbit the velocity is reduced to 7.12 km/s.
 The launch vehicle's delta-v needed to achieve low Earth orbit starts around 9.4 km/s.

 The pull of gravity in LEO is only slightly less than on the Earth's surface.
 This is because the distance to LEO from the Earth's surface is much less than the Earth's radius.
-However, an object in orbit is in a permanent free fall around Earth, because in orbit both, the gravitational force and the centrifugal force balance out each other.
+However, an object in orbit is in a permanent free fall around Earth, because in orbit the gravitational force and the centrifugal force balance each other out.
 As a result, spacecraft in orbit continue to stay in orbit, and people inside or outside such craft continuously experience weightlessness.

-Objects in LEO encounter atmospheric drag from gases in the thermosphere (approximately 80–600 km above the surface) or exosphere (approximately 600 km and higher), depending on orbit height.
-Orbits of satellites that reach altitudes below 300 km decay fast due to atmospheric drag.
 Objects in LEO orbit Earth between the denser part of the atmosphere and below the inner Van Allen radiation belt.
+They encounter atmospheric drag from gases in the thermosphere (approximately 80–600 km above the surface) or exosphere (approximately 600 km and higher), depending on orbit height.
+Satellites in orbits that reach altitudes below 300 km decay quickly due to atmospheric drag.

 Equatorial low Earth orbits (ELEO) are a subset of LEO.
-These orbits, with low inclination to the Equator, allow rapid revisit times of low-latitude places on Earth and have the lowest delta-v requirement (i.e., fuel spent) of any orbit, provided they have the direct (not retrograde) orientation with respect to the Earth's rotation.
-Orbits with a very high inclination angle to the equator are usually called polar orbits or Sun-synchronous orbits.
+These orbits, with low orbital inclination, allow rapid revisit times over low-latitude locations on Earth.
+Prograde equatorial LEOs also have lower delta-v launch requirements because they take advantage of the Earth's rotation.
+Other useful LEO orbits, including polar orbits and Sun-synchronous orbits, have higher inclinations to the equator and provide coverage for higher latitudes on Earth.
+Some of the first generation of Starlink satellites used polar orbits which provide coverage everywhere on Earth.
+Later Starlink constellations orbit at a lower inclination and provide more coverage for populated areas.

 Higher orbits include medium Earth orbit (MEO), sometimes called intermediate circular orbit (ICO), and further above, geostationary orbit (GEO).
 Orbits higher than low orbit can lead to early failure of electronic components due to intense radiation and charge accumulation.

 In 2017, "very low Earth orbits" (VLEO) began to be seen in regulatory filings.
 These orbits, below about 450 km, require the use of novel technologies for orbit raising because they operate in orbits that would ordinarily decay too soon to be economically useful.